c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 We will use a subset of the ENCODE data.
 They represent a ChIP-Seq analysis dataset with the chromatin mark `H3K27ac` and its control input.

-If you have not already done so in the tutorial above, we will start by downloading the `Chipseq pipeline test dataset <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`_.
+If you have not already done so in the tutorial above, we will start by `downloading the dataset for ChIP-Seq <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`_.

 In the downloaded tar file, you will find the fastq read files in folder rawData and will find the readset file (readset.chipseq.txt) that describes that dataset.
 You will also find the design file